XavierCS-dev/LCD1602-RGB/README.md

 - ⬜️ Cleanup of code.
     - ⬜️ Improve consistency.
     - ⬜️ Organise.
-- ⬜️ Find alternative to emotes for checkboxes in `README.md`
+- ⬜️ Find alternative to emotes for checkboxes in `README.md`.
+- ⬜️ Create instructions for usage with other platforms.
+- ⬜️ Improve Raspberry Pi Pico usage instructions.